zacwong2151/tp/docs/DeveloperGuide.md

 1. Prerequisites: NIL.

-    1. Test case: `vcreate n/Little Johnny p/98765432 e/ben@example.com s/chef`<br>
+    1. Test case: `vcreate n/Little Johnny p/98765432 e/littlejohnny@example.com s/little`<br>
        Expected: Volunteer is created and added to the bottom of the volunteer list.
 Details of the volunteer shown in the status message.

-    1. Test case: `vcreate n/Ben p/98765432 e/ben@example.com s/chef`<br>
+    1. Test case: `vcreate n/Little Johnny p/91234567 e/bigjohnny@example.com s/little`<br>
-       Expected: Volunteer is not created as there already exists a 'Ben' in the volunteer list.
+       Expected: Volunteer is not created as there already exists a 'Little Johnny' in the volunteer list.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `vcreate`, `vcreate n/`, `...` <br>
-       Expected: `Invalid commat format!` error message shown in the status message.
+       Expected: `Invalid command format!` error message shown in the status message.
 Instructions on the correct format are shown as well.

 ### Deleting a volunteer